- ABOUT US

 - Calendar and News

 - The Chosen

 We are called to bring the good news and to make disciples of all nations, teaching them to obey everything Jesus said.
 It’s called the Great Commission.

 The problem I have found, even within myself, is the tendency to do this in a way that tears down.
-And while we do need to tear down the wrong perceptions and habits, if not the sin, of those we come in contact with in order to build them up in their holy faith, the way we go about it needs to be examined.
+And while we do need to tear down the wrong perceptions and habits, if not the sin of those we encounter so we can build them up in their holy faith, the way we go about it needs to be examined.

 In other words, it’s not what we say, but it’s how we say it.

 This was Paul’s dilemma when it came to those within the Corinthian church.